LSped/asreview-insights-metrics-comparability-main/scripts/README.md

 ### Run simulations

-#### Create a main folder
+#### Create folders

 Create a main folder with a subfolder named 'data'.
-Place all 24 datasets in the data subfolder.
+Place all 24 synergy datasets in the data subfolder.

 #### CLI commands